Which city is cheaper, The Hamptons or Adirondack Mountains?

 These are the overall average travel costs for the two destinations.

 Should I visit Adirondack Mountains or The Hamptons?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.